Rhazux/SQL/Vehicles/Readme.md

 ---

-## Selekce počtu všech jedinečných modelů (DISTINCT) z tabulky models.
+## Selection of the count of all unique models (DISTINCT) from the models table.

 | unique_model_count |
 |--------------------|